franktylerva/carvel-example/README.md

 # atlas-local
 This repository is used for setting up Atlas applications in a local development environment for demonstration and testing purposes.
 Several tools are used from the Carvel project to demonstrate overlays (ytt) and ordered deployments (kapp).
 This project also demonstrates how these tools work with other deployment technologies such as Helm, kustomize, and plain old k8s yaml files.
+Currently there are two Atlas applications (observation-crud and crud-aggregator) along with the necessary infrastructure (Kafka, Keycloak, and Postgresql).

-Both the kapp and Helm are required.
-Install these tools using brew.
+Docker, Helm, ytt, kbld, and kapp are required.
+You can install these tools using brew.
 ```
 brew install helm

 brew tap vmware-tanzu/carvel
+brew install ytt
+brew install kbld
 brew install kapp
-brew install ytt
 ```

 This project uses Helm Charts from Confluent and Bitnami.
 Before running any of these scripts you'll need to add these chart repositories: